top of page

 The Committee shall meet at least once every three months convened by the President or at the request of at least one quarter of its members.
 Unless there are compelling reasons, a Committee member who does not attend for three consecutive meetings should be removed from office.

-Decisions are made by a majority vote of the Committee (50% +1) but, in the event of an equal vote, the President has the carrying vote.
+Decisions are made by a majority vote of the Committee (50% + 1) but, in the event of an equal vote, the President has the carrying vote.

-ARTICLE 12 - THE ROLE OF COMMITTEE
+ARTICLE 12 - THE ROLE OF THE COMMITTEE

-The Committee has the full authority to administer the Articles of the Association as agreed at the Bi-Annual General Meeting, to manage, direct and administer the Association in all circumstances.
+The Committee has the full authority to administer the Articles of the Association as agreed at the Annual General Meeting and to manage, direct and administer the Association in all circumstances.
+In exceptional circumstances the Committee can decide to use and pay for exterior consultants.

-ARTICLE 13 -INDEMNITES
+ARTICLE 13 - INDEMNITIES

 ARTICLE 14 - ANNUAL GENERAL MEETING

-place every year in May.
-At least 15 days before the meeting, members are convened, in writing, by the Secretary of the Association.
-Communication includes the agenda for the meeting.
+The Ordinary General Assembly includes all full Active Members and Honorary Members of the Association and takes place every year in May.
+At least fifteen days before the meeting, members are convened, in writing, by the Secretary of the Association.
+Communication includes the agenda of the meeting.
 At the AGM only the items on the agenda shall be dealt with.

-Minutes of all meetings are available for inspection and are kept in the statutory book
+Minutes of all meetings are available for inspection and are kept in the statutory book.

-ARTICLE 15 - EXTRA ORDINARY GENERAL MEETING
+ARTICLE 15 - EXTRAORDINARY GENERAL MEETING

 Decisions taken by the Extraordinary General Meeting shall be taken by a simple majority of members attending the meeting.